 PAY WHILE YOU WAIT FOR YOUR SILENCER

 Silencer Central’s eZ-Pay Plan allows you to begin the ATF paperwork immediately while you make four affordable payments (a down payment plus three equal monthly payments) while your NFA items are pending ATF approval.
 Submitting your down payment of 25% allows us to file your transfer paperwork with the ATF while you pay off your balance over the next three months.

 Once your eZ-Pay Plan balance is paid in full and your transfer is approved by the ATF, you can pick up your items from Silencer Central (SD residents), at a Gun Show, or have them shipped to your front door.
-If you are not a resident of AL, AZ, CO, FL, GA, IA, KS, MI, MN, MT, NE, NC, ND, SD, TN, TX, WI, or WY, we will ship to a local dealer in your state.
+We are licensed in all 42 states where silencers are legal, so there’s no need to find an FFL in your area.